tomoaki-matsumoto/cfca_util/README.md

     nohup cron.pl > log.cron 2>&1 &

-dot.crontab is a onfiguration file of cron.pl.
+dot.crontab is a configuration file of cron.pl.
+This file is located on the home directory, ~/.crontab usually.

 ## qsubs, qdels
 A command qsubs submits sequential jobs as follows: